AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 ## The Simple Pathfinder
 The simple pathfinder randomly checks all available paths at the same time until it reaches the end.
 This method is quite inefficient, especially on big mazes.
-It ofen manages to find a shorter path to the goal than the other two algorythms, since more cells are explored.
+It often manages to find a shorter path to the goal than the other two algorythms, since more cells are explored.

 ## The A* Pathfinder